rajatgirotra/study/cpp/CPP_NEW/RValueReferences/5_README.txt

 X x = goo(); //here rvalue reference does not have a name, so move semantics is called.

-Next I want you to write a Base and Derived class which overloads move semantics and demonstrate how the c'tor heirarchy is called.
+Next I want you to write a Base and Derived class which overloads move semantics and demonstrate how the c'tor hierarchy is called.

 ----------------------------
 Just to make things more clearer, and rvalue reference X&& can be an lvalue or an rvalue depending on context.
 In a function